-The document "Meeting the RSPO Certification Requirements for the Management and Monitoring of High Conservation Values", August 2013 may provide some guidance that is useful to smallholders.
+FSC-GUI-30-009 "HCV Guidance for Forest Managers could be used to identify, manage and monitor HCV in Vietnam.
+The document "Meeting the RSPO Certification Requirements for the Management and Monitoring of High Conservation Values", August 2013 may also provide some guidance that is useful to smallholders.
+Guidance about high conservation value assessments, strategies and monitoring is provided in Annex D and Annex E.

-Criterion 9.2 The Organization shall develop effective strategies that maintain and/or enhance the identified High Conservation Values, through engagement with affected stakeholders, interested stakeholders and experts.

-9.2.1 If High Conservation Values are identified in the smallholder's forest or immediate vicinity (9.1.1), the smallholder develops appropriate strategies to maintain and/or enhance the identified High Conservation Values in the smallholder's forest.

-9.2.2 If High Conservation Values are identified in the smallholder's forest or immediate vicinity (9.1.1), the smallholder seeks advice in developing strategies (9.2.1) from affected and interested stakeholders and experts.

-Criterion 9.3 The Organization shall implement strategies and actions that maintain and/or enhance the identified High Conservation Values.
-These strategies and actions shall implement the precautionary approach and be proportionate to the scale, intensity and risk of management activities.

-9.3.1 If High Conservation Values are identified in the smallholder's forest or immediate vicinity (9.1.1), the smallholder implements strategies and actions in the smallholder's forest that maintain and/or enhance the identified High Conservation Values.
+- 9.2 The Organization^{} shall develop effective strategies that maintain and/or enhance the identified High Conservation Values^{}, through engagement^{} with affected stakeholders^{}, interested stakeholders^{} and experts. - 9.2.1 If High Conservation Values are identified in the smallholder's forest or immediate vicinity (9.1.1), the smallholder develops appropriate strategies to maintain and/or enhance the identified High Conservation Values in the smallholder's forest. - 9.2.2 If High Conservation Values are identified in the smallholder's forest or immediate vicinity (9.1.1), the smallholder seeks advice in developing strategies (9.2.1) from affected and interested stakeholders and experts. - 9.3 The Organization shall implement strategies and actions that maintain and/or enhance the identified High Conservation Values.
+These strategies and actions shall implement the precautionary approach and be proportionate to the scale, intensity and risk of management activities. - 9.3.1 If High Conservation Values are identified in the smallholder's forest or immediate vicinity (9.1.1), the smallholder implements strategies and actions in the smallholder's forest that maintain and/or enhance the identified High Conservation Values.